 Study Abroad for up to Three Semesters

 Students in both MFT degree programs have a unique opportunity to study abroad in Mexico City and complete any or all of the first three semesters, including a summer semester of Spanish Language and Cultural Immersion in Mexico City.

 Learn from the Best Known Names in the Field

 Many pioneers in marital and family therapy have taught at Alliant, including Maurizio Andolfi, Ivan Boszormenyi-Nagy, James Framo, Edwin Friedman, Jay Haley, Norman Paul, Virginia Satir and Carl Whitaker.

-The CFT program operates on a semester system, year-round, with 16-week semesters starting in September and January, and a shortened summer semester starting in May.
+The MFT program operates on a semester system, year-round, with 16-week semesters starting in September and January, and a shortened summer semester starting in May.